huggingface/blog/bloom-megatron-deepspeed-technology.md

 In addition, there are already fewer layers than normal due to PP and so the memory savings won't be huge.
 PP already reduces gradient size by ``1/PP``, and so gradient sharding savings on top of that are less significant than pure DP.

-ZeRO stage 3 is not a good choice either for the same reason - more inter-node communications required.
+ZeRO stage 3 is not a good choice either for the same reason - more inter-node communications are required.

 ## BF16Optimizer